-Get involved with the 1955 Club at the Kogod School of Business.
+Get involved with the Kogod Ambassador and Peer Leadership Program at the Kogod School of Business.

-The 1955 Club provides meaningful opportunities for student ambassadors to develop leadership skills through an annual retreat and monthly meetings.
+The program provides meaningful opportunities for student ambassadors and peer leaders to develop leadership skills through an annual retreat and monthly meetings.
 The organization also emphasizes personal responsibility, integrity, and professional development.

 Kogod Envoys and Peer Mentors